Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 - Enter or edit the formula.

-- Enter or edit the formula by using the **Function Wizard**.
+- Enter or edit the formula by using the Function Wizard.

-- Enter the formula as an argument in the **Function Wizard**.
+- Enter the formula as an argument in the Function Wizard.

-- Select the formula in the formula bar and press F9 (press ESC to undo and revert to the formula), or click **Evaluate Formula**.
+- Select the formula in the formula bar and press F9 (press Esc to undo and revert to the formula), or click **Evaluate Formula**.

 A formula is flagged as uncalculated when it refers to (depends on) a cell or formula that has one of these conditions: